AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2021-01-18-svg-tutorial-how-to-code-svg-icons-by-hand.md

 ## Conclusion

 Coding SVG icons by hand isn't too difficult, but it can certainly feel that way when you're just getting started.
 There's a lot of new syntax to learn, but it's definitely worth it!
-At the end of the day, you'll be able to read SVG code more confidently and understand how the SVG icon libraries you use really work under the hood.
+Now that you've worked through this tutorial, you should be able to read and interpret SVG markup more confidently and understand how the SVG icon libraries you use really work under the hood.

-In reality, while you can certainly code SVG icons by hand like we did here, you'll typically use a **vector drawing program** that allows you to more easily lay out shapes, change colors, create complex paths, and more using a GUI.
-Logo designers usually work with these kinds of programs rather than coding SVGs by hand.
-One of the most popular vector drawing programs is [Inkscape](https://inkscape.org/), which is available on Windows, Mac, and Linux.

-Anyway, I guess that does it for this tutorial!
+I guess that does it for this tutorial!
 I hope you learned something new (and had fun!).

 <style>
   .svg-tutorial__icon-grid {